Japan High School Equivalency Exam (Kosotsu Nintei) Photo Spec and How to Create It

 Print at 55,000 convenience stores nationwide

-Scan a QR code at the multi-copy machine in 7-Eleven, FamilyMart, Lawson, Ministop, or Poplar — L-size prints from ¥30.
+Scan the QR code at the multi-copy machine in Lawson, FamilyMart, Ministop, or Poplar — L-size prints from ¥30.
+At 7-Eleven, register the image with netprint first.

 5-language support, no app required